inspec/inspec-aws/docs/resources/aws_api_gateway_restapi.md

 # aws\_api\_gateway\_restapi

-Use the `aws_api_gateway_restapi` InSpec audit resource to test properties of a single specific AWS ApiGateway RestApi.
+Use the `aws_api_gateway_restapi` InSpec audit resource to test properties of a single AWS API Gateway REST API.

 The AWS::ApiGateway::RestApi resource creates a REST API.